anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 The RX series is L-TWOO's flagship 12-speed road groupset.
 It uses mechanical cable-actuated shifting with hydraulic disc brakes.

 I purchased the original RX release for $374.83, which included shifters, brake calipers, and front/rear derailleurs.
 Its shift logic follows Campagnolo, with a separate thumb lever.
 Since then, L-TWOO has iterated on the shifters, rear derailleur and brake calipers.
-The shifters are now also availalbe with a Shimano-style shift option.
+The shifters are now also available with a Shimano-style shift option.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/canvas.png">